apliteni/centos_provision/README.md

 ### Install Let's Encrypt Free SSL certificates (optional)

 Installer will ask you to install Free SSL certificates.
-If you don't want to install certificates at a time of installing Keitaro TDS you may want to install they later.
+If you don't want to install certificates at a time of installing Keitaro you may want to install they later.

 Connect to your CentOS server and run as root